-Christianity slowly emerged and began to spread during the latter part of the Roman Empire.
-Early followers of this new, monotheistic faith were met with much brutality and hardship for their beliefs.
+Christianity slowly emerged and began to spread during a period of peace and prosperity within the Roman Empire.
+However, early followers of this new, monotheistic faith were sometimes met with brutality and hardship for their beliefs.
 How did the Roman legal system react towards early Christianity?
 Was there a law against Christianity?
 Who persecuted Christians?
 What options did Christians have if brought to trial?

 By completion of this course, successful students will be able to:

 1. Describe the importance of religion in Roman society

 2. Discuss Christianity’s status within the Roman legal system

 3. Evaluate the various ways the Roman legal system dealt with foreign religions

 4. Develop a perception of the tension between the Roman/ Christian/ Jewish communities

 5. Identify persecutors and prosecutors and the roles they played in Christian trials